-If you need to drill or chisel concrete, brick, stone or masonry, then your best bet is with the best cordless rotary hammer drill.
-With a rotary hammer drill, you can drill and chisel hard materials, thanks to the impact that the drill provides, with hammer-like strikes that are hands down more powerful than any human could ever accomplish with a hammer.
+If you need to drill or chisel concrete, brick, stone or masonry, then your best bet is with the Best cordless hammer drill.
+With a hammer drill, you can drill and chisel hard materials, thanks to the impact that the drill provides, with hammer-like strikes that are hands down more powerful than any human could ever accomplish with a hammer.

 A hammer drill is a type of drill that involves striking the application in hammer-like motions.
 This type of drill is used to cut and drill tougher materials including brick, masonry, cement, stone, metal and more.